Frosted Frozen Grapes are perfect for Easy Entertaining, Festive Garnish for Bubbles or Party Snack!

 Place 1/2 cup of sugar on a shallow plate and roll each grape in the sugar.
 Make sure all sides are coated.

 Place rack with sugar coated grapes in the freezer for at least one hour.
 (If you prefer not to freeze grapes, let grapes sit for another hour on the counter.

 If you want to use grapes as a garnish for your bubbles or cocktail, pierce the grapes with a fancy toothpick before placing in the freezer.

-I hope you’re inspired to get together with friends and celebrate life. #MakeSomedayHappen one delicious bite, sip and trip at a time.
-If you make this recipe, please share your photos on social media and tag @goepicurista and #MakeSomedayHappen #GoEpicRecipe.
-I would love to see what you make!
+I hope you’re inspired to celebrate at home. #MakeSomedayHappen one delicious bite, sip and (virtual) trip at a time.
+If you do make this recipe, please share on social media and tag @goepicurista #GOEpicRecipes.
+I would love to virtually clink glasses with you.